 Fear doesn’t prevent death, it prevents a full life

-Every person deserves to meet the end of their life with dignity, clarity, and peace.
+Every person deserves to meet the end of their life with choice, dignity and peace.
 Yet for many Australians, this is not the reality.

 For instance, the literature tells us that around 51% of cancer patients will experience existential distress.
 This isn't just a statistic, it’s a mirror held up to a widespread, unmet need in our healthcare system.